-For many, a trip to the beautiful state of California is the trip of a lifetime.
-There are very few states in the USA that encompass so much diversity than this one, where you can spend the morning hitting the waves in some of the best surf in the world and the afternoon hitting the slopes on snow-covered mountains.
 The California lifestyle is an iconic one, and those seeking it have made it the most visited state in the US.
-However, this west-coast state also has a reputation for being expensive an unattainable to visit for budget travellers, which begs the question: How much will a California trip cost?
+However, this west-coast state also has a reputation for being expensive and unattainable to visit for budget travellers, which begs the question: How much will a California trip cost?

-Of course, the cost of a trip to California can be quite expensive if you’re not smart about where you spend your money, however, it is also possible to visit this great state on a shoestring budget.
-Especially if you’re interested in outdoor activities (of which California has many) and are willing to cut costs in your food and accommodation costs, a trip to California can end up being a surprisingly affordable affair.
+Of course, visiting California can be quite expensive if you’re not smart about where you spend your money, however, it is also possible to visit this great state on a shoestring budget.
+Especially if you’re interested in outdoor activities (of which California has many) and are willing to cut costs in your food and accommodation costs, your trip can end up being a relatively affordable affair.

-The first thing you need to consider when trying to figure out the total cost of your trip to California is how much your accommodation costs will be.
+The first thing you need to consider when trying to figure out the average cost of your trip is how much your accommodation costs will be.
 Accommodation is likely to take the biggest dent out of your total California vacation cost, so it can help to get a good idea on how much you’re willing to spend.

-The first option would be to get a private room on Airbnb.
-While this is something we recommend on virtually every other cost guide we have written, it stands as true in California as it does elsewhere in the world: Airbnb is consistently the cheapest form of private accommodation available.
+You also could opt to get a private room on Airbnb.
+While this is something we recommend on virtually every other cost guide we have written, it stands as true in California as it does elsewhere in the world.

 If you want to try and cut costs even further, look for a room that allows you access to the kitchen so you can prepare your own meals.
 I will get into the cost of food in California later on in this article, but it’s worth finding accommodation with self-catering facilities if you want to try and cut costs on your eating habits.

-If you want to go the traditional backpacker route, you will be pleased to know that, while not so commonplace in the entirety of the USA, there are a few hostel options in most major Californian cities.
-There are numerous hostels to choose from in cities like San Diego, Los Angeles, and San Francisco.
+If you want to go the traditional backpacker route, you will be pleased to know that, while not so commonplace in the entirety of the USA, there are a few hostel options in most major California cities.
+There are numerous hostels to choose from in cities like San Francisco, Los Angeles or San Diego.

-One of the other constant and most expensive factors that needs to be considered when trying to figure out the total cost of a trip to California is the cost of transportation.
+One of the other constant and most expensive factors that needs to be considered are your transportation costs.
 With the possible exception of San Francisco, California is a state where visitors very much need a car in order to see everything and get everywhere you might want to go.

 Very few places in the US have adequately invested in public transportation which makes it extremely difficult to get around if you don’t have your own personal vehicle.
-So, if you want to get around everywhere and not lose precious time and sanity by trying to rely on public transport, you’re going to need to rent a car.
+So, if you want to get around everywhere and not lose precious time and sanity by trying to rely on public transport, you’re seriously going to need to consider renting a car in California.

 Fortunately, car rental doesn’t have to be exceedingly expensive, especially if you opt for a weekly rather than a daily rate.
 In the USA, there is little to no difference in price between a manual or automatic transmission, either.
-All in, if you know where to find the best car rental deals (we recommend RentalCars.com!), then you only need to pay about $20 per day on a basic hire-car.
+All in, if you know where to find the best car rental deals (we suggest RentalCars.com!), then expect to pay about $50 per day on a basic hire car.

-All in all, expect to pay about $15-20 per person per day on transportation while visiting California, assuming you’re splitting the cost of a car hire.
+All in all, expect to pay about $50-70 per person per day on transportation while visiting California, assuming you’re splitting the cost of a car hire.

-If you avoid super expensive restaurants in California and maybe only eat at lunch, which is frequently more affordable than dinner, you can expect to pay around $30-40 for a meal for two, given you don’t order booze, which is expensive in a restaurant setting.
+If you avoid super expensive restaurants in California and maybe only eat at lunch, which is frequently more affordable than dinner, you can expect this to cost around $15-20 for a main meal.

 If you stay at an accommodation with self-catering facilities (like a hostel or Airbnb), you can end up saving a significant amount of money on your food costs if you prepare a number of your own meals.